cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 The names of these output layers are different for the MobileNet and ResNet models so we will need to keep track of them as well.

 We will also be adding a new layer to the model that will take the values from the heatmaps and remap them to the range `[0,1]`.
 This will make it easier to tell how confident the model is about its predictions.
-For example, a value of `0` would indicate the the model is certain that a given key point is not in that location while a value of `1` would indicate the opposite.
+For example, a value of `0` would indicate the the model is certain that a given key point is not in that location.
+A value of `1` would indicate it is 100% certain the key point is there.

 ```c#
 /// <summary>